Skip to content

 Progression and reading the environment

-Start with a walk-in-hand introduction: let your horse observe, sniff, and listen.
-Then mount up, beginning in the quieter areas before gradually approaching anything that might startle him (grandstands, loudspeakers, large tarpaulins…).
+Start with a walk-in on the ground: let your horse observe, sniff, and listen.
+Then mount up, working first in the quieter areas before gradually approaching anything that might catch him off guard (grandstands, loudspeakers, large banners…).

 Always end the session on a successful exercise, with lightness.
-Your horse should leave the arena relaxed and confident — that feeling will carry through to the next day.
+Your horse should leave the arena relaxed and confident — that feeling will stay with him until the next day 😉

-A highly sensitive horse will need more time for passive exploration.
+A very sensitive horse will need more time for passive exploration.
 A relaxed horse can be worked more technically if needed.
-Knowing your horse's character is essential to calibrate the session correctly.
+Knowing your horse's character is key to getting the session right 🥰

 • Arriving too late the day before: if the venue is only accessible late in the afternoon, a short session is better than nothing — but plan ahead.

-• Overworking your horse: a session that is too long or too intense the day before can leave him with sore muscles and deplete his energy reserves.
+• Overworking the horse: a session that is too long or too intense the day before can lead to muscle soreness and deplete energy reserves.

-• Neglecting recovery: after the familiarisation session, your horse must be able to rest in a clean stable, with unlimited water and quality forage.
+• Neglecting recovery: after the familiarisation, your horse must be able to rest in a clean stable, with water always available and quality forage.

-• Ignoring signs of stress: if your horse is panicking on site the day before, don't push through it.
+• Ignoring signs of stress: if your horse panics at the venue the day before, don't push through it.
 Go back to basics — reassurance comes before training.

 Riders share their experience: familiarisation, a habit that pays off